stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
       We are a tech firm that's focused on building impactful products, brands, experiences and solutions.
-We also invest in startups.
+We also invest in startups and real estate.
     content: >-

     actions: